Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Numerical experiments

 \subsection{Kolmogorov-Sinai entropies}

 Given the imprint prethermalization has in a dynamical invariant such as the Lyapunov time, in Fig.~\ref{fig:kappas} we display the time evolution of one of the most meaningful, yet computationally expensive, invariant quantities in dynamical systems, namely the Kolmogorov-Sinai entropy, $\kappa_\mathrm{KS}$.
 This quantity, just like the Lyapunov time and the associated maximal exponent, displays a clear dip when computed by propagating roots, while for a typical initial condition it approaches its converged value from above.
 Since $\kappa_\mathrm{KS}$ is the sum of all positive Lyapunov exponents, what Fig.~\ref{fig:kappas} shows is that the prethermal regime is present in all phase-space directions, not only the maximal one associated to the MLE.
 Upon decreasing the energy density we also see a tendency of a larger dip for higher-excited modes, in accordance with our expectation that the prethermal regime is more pronounced for higher excitation numbers.
-We also note that convergence of Kolmogorov-Sinai entropies to the same final value is likely the strongeast display of numerical ergodicity achievable in simulations.
+It is worth noting that the convergence of Kolmogorov–Sinai entropies to the same asymptotic value likely constitutes the most compelling numerical evidence of ergodicity attainable in simulations.